Citizens Bank: 2023 Home Equity Review

 At a glance

 Bankrate scores are objectively determined by our editorial team.
 Our scoring formula weighs several factors consumers should consider when choosing financial products and services.

 Star ranking and total number reflects the lifetime customer reviews received while this lender has been an advertiser on Bankrate.

 To help serve you with relevant information, the customer reviews shown are limited to only those that this advertiser has received during the past 12 months.

 HELOC: Starting at $17,500 GoalBuilder HELOC: $5,000 – $25,000

 Min. credit score required

 Here's a breakdown of some of the benefits and drawbacks of Citizens Bank home equity loans.

 Founded in 1828, Citizens Bank is one of the country’s oldest banks and its 13th largest.
-Headquartered in Providence, Rhode Island, it has about 1,000 branches and 2,700 ATMs in 11 states in New England, the Mid-Atlantic and the Midwest.
+Headquartered in Providence, Rhode Island, it has about 1,200 branches in 14 states in New England, the Mid-Atlantic and the Midwest.
 The bank offers small business banking solutions and wealth management services, in addition to a suite of consumer banking products, like home equity lines.
 Its home equity line of credit (HELOC) is an option for homeowners looking to consolidate debt, plan a home renovation or simply need funds for large expenses.

 Citizens Bank snapshot